great-expectations/great_expectations/docs/docusaurus/docs/deployment_patterns/how_to_use_gx_with_aws/components/_checkpoint_create.md

-We create the Checkpoint using a SimpleCheckpoint:
+Run the following code to create the Checkpoint:

 ```python name="tests/integration/docusaurus/deployment_patterns/aws_cloud_storage_pandas.py create_checkpoint"
 ```

-We have named the checkpoint `my_checkpoint`, and added one Validation, using the `BatchRequest` we created earlier, and our `ExpectationSuite` containing 2 Expectations, `test_suite`.
+The Checkpoint is named `my_checkpoint`.
+It includes a Validation, using the `BatchRequest` you created earlier, and an `ExpectationSuite` containing two Expectations, `test_suite`.